cslegasse/DB-Visual-Hackathon/README.md

   6. Free Cash Flow Per Share
   7. Tangible Book Value Per Share

+## Future additions
+   1. SQL backend for data persistance to not have to submit another request for the same ticker

 ## Instructions

 The objective of this hackathon is to create at minimum a proof of concept (POC), or at best a working Minimum Viable Product (MVP) for your team's selected prompt.
 Teams can utilize datasets from any open-source platform with the challenge to present a detailed outline of your concept or testable model aligning to your chosen prompt.